Visual data representation is the most user-friendly way to deliver your information.

 - GIS (Geographic Information System) – a system designed to visualize, interpret and analyze data and its relationships.

 Displaying your data on a map will give customers a fast, clear and easy way to access information.
 Many companies miss this vitally important point.
-If you want to provide users with visual information, web mapping technologies allow you to cover almost all your needs, and the tools that are currently available offer you a variety of choices.
-But how do you determine which is most valuable tool for you?
+If you want to provide users with visual information, web mapping technologies allow you to cover almost all your needs and the tools that are currently available offer you a variety of choices.
+But how do you determine which is the most valuable tool for you?

 Let’s look at the available options together by comparing a few commonly known products from some IT industry giants –Google Maps, Bing Maps and ESRI (ArcGIS).
 All of these products have their individual strengths and it’s difficult to tell which one is the best in all aspects since one may be better than the others depending on your needs.